Breakthrough/PySceneDetect/README.md

 Note that PySceneDetect is currently in beta; see Current Features & Roadmap below for details.
 For help or other issues, you can contact me on [my website](http://www.bcastell.com/about/), or we can chat in #pyscenedetect on Freenode.
 Feel free to submit any bugs or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues) here on Github.

-Download & Requirements
+Download & Installation
 ----------------------------------------------------------

-The latest version of PySceneDetect (`v0.3-beta`) can be [downloaded here](https://github.com/Breakthrough/PySceneDetect/releases); to run it, you will need:
+**Downloading:** The latest version of PySceneDetect (`v0.3.0.1-beta`) can be [downloaded here](https://github.com/Breakthrough/PySceneDetect/releases); to run it, you will need:

  - [Python 2 / 3](https://www.python.org/) (tested on 2.7.X, untested but should work on 3.X)
  - OpenCV Python Module (usually found in Linux package repos as `python-opencv`, Windows users can find [prebuilt binaries for Python 2.7 here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv))
  - [Numpy](http://sourceforge.net/projects/numpy/)

+More complete documentation and installation instructions can be [found on Readthedocs](http://pyscenedetect.readthedocs.org/en/latest/download/), including a detailed guide on how to install the above dependencies.

-To ensure you have all the requirements, open a `python` interpreter, and ensure you can `import numpy` and `import cv2` without any errors.
+To ensure you have all the system requirements installed, open a `python` interpreter/REPL, and ensure you can `import numpy` and `import cv2` without any errors.
 You can download a test video and view the expected output [from the resources branch](https://github.com/Breakthrough/PySceneDetect/tree/resources/tests) (see the end of the Usage section below for details).

-Once this is done, [downloaded](https://github.com/Breakthrough/PySceneDetect/releases) and extract PySceneDetect.
-To install PySceneDetect and allow you to use it system wide, use the following command (may require root/`sudo`):
+**Installing:** Once you have all the system requirements, go to where you [downloaded PySceneDetect](https://github.com/Breakthrough/PySceneDetect/releases) and extract the archive.
+To install PySceneDetect, run the following command in the folder containing the extracted files (the one containing `setup.py`):

     python setup.py install

-After installation, you can use PySceneDetect as the `scenedetect` command from any command line.
+After installation, you can use PySceneDetect as the `scenedetect` command from any terminal/command prompt.
 To verify the installation, run the following command to display what version of PySceneDetect you have installed:

     scenedetect --version